jyrgenn/jpylib/README.md

 -----------------------

-As mentioned above, if the `_arguments` field of the options descriptor is a tuple, the number of actual arguments is checked against the minimum and maximum number of arguments derived from this sequence.
+As mentioned above, if the `_arguments` field of the options descriptor is a list, the number of actual arguments is checked against the minimum and maximum number of arguments derived from this sequence.
 This is intended to capture the tradition of Unix command argument synopses and works as follows: